Examining the Tableau Font

 Fonts are typically created by a type foundry.
 There are a number of font foundries; some corporate, some very large and others independent.
 Tobias Frere-Jones worked alongside Jonathan Hoefler for many years as Hoefler & Frere-Jones (1999-2014).
 Fast Company called them "The Beatles of the type word"

 .
 I specifically wrote "worked alongside", because there was a big dispute over this exact issue.
-In 2014, Tobias Frere-Jones sued Jonathan Hoefler because of an oral agreement in which he claimed he was a 50/50 partner of the firm from the beginning, but Jonathan Hoefler claimed that wasn't the case and said Tobias was an employee.
+In 2014, Tobias Frere-Jones sued Jonathan Hoefler because of an oral agreement in which he claimed he was a 50/50 partner of the firm from the very beginning, but Jonathan Hoefler claimed that wasn't the case and said Tobias was an employee.
 Some believe that Tobias Frere-Jones was the talent behind many of the fonts while Jonathan Hoefler ran the business side of things.
 The lawsuit was ultimately settled.
 Jonathan Hoefler's company became Hoefler and Co.

 and Tobias Frere-Jones became an independent, starting his own font foundry Frere-Jones Type.